Narendra Modi Stadium: Bids

-In the end, Larsen &Turbo was selected as the principal contractor to build and design the stadium.
+In the end, Larsen & Turbo was selected as the stadium's principal contractor.

 Building work

 L&T took over the construction work of the stadium in December 2016.
 On 16 January 2017, the Gujarat Cricket Association oversaw the project, which formally began on the same day.
 The stadium was planned to be finished in 2 years, and the reconstruction project was estimated to cost around ₹700 crore ($93 million).
 Final completion of the stadium was finished in February 2020, and it hosted an England-India day-night test match in 2021.

 Mumbai-based commercial kitchen consultant "Span Asia" was hired to collaborate with Populous and L&T on food and beverage-related areas such as concession counters, main stadium kitchens, player kitchens, VIP/VVIP boxes, corporate boxes, press & media boxes, pantries, the GCA Club, and related areas.

-2020–present
+Service

 In 2020, the event "Namaste Trump" was organized at the stadium for the visit of US president Donald J. Trump.
 125,000 attendees were recorded.
 Before it became clear that the complex would continue to use the name "Sardar Patel Sports Enclave" and that only the stadium would receive a new name, Congress first criticized the decision.

 Prime Minister Modi inaugurated the 2022 National Games of India in the arena.

-It later became the home ground of IPL team Gujarat Titans.
-The venue hosted the 2022, 2023, and 2025 IPL Finals.
+The stadium later became the home ground of IPL team Gujarat Titans and hosted the 2022, 2023, and 2025 IPL Finals.

-The arena also hosted five matches of the 2023 Cricket World Cup, including the opening and final games, as well as high-profile matches pitting India against Pakistan and Australia against England.
+The stadium also hosted five matches of the 2023 Cricket World Cup, including the opening and final games, as well as high-profile matches pitting India against Pakistan and Australia against England.

 British rock band Coldplay played two shows at the stadium on 25 and 26 January 2025, as part of their Music of the Spheres World Tour.